-We are frequently asked if we work with startup companies.
-The answer is a qualified ‘Yes’: While most of our business is with established businesses, we do work with startups, when they have realistic expectations about their business and about development.
+We are frequently asked if we specialize in product design for startups.
+The answer is a qualified yes!
+While most of our business is with established businesses, we do work with startup companies, ideally when they have realistic expectations about their business and about development.

-When we work with startups, we often need to provide more coaching and guidance than we do with mature businesses.
-Below are some of the most commonly asked questions we’ve been asked by startups over the years, as well as several answers that may be useful to startups trying to learn more about product design and development:
+When beginning product design for startups, we often need to provide more coaching and guidance than we do with mature businesses.
+Below are some of the most commonly asked questions we’ve been asked by startups over the years, as well as several answers that may be useful to startups trying to learn more about product design and development.

 Let’s consider an example project to answer this question.
-Envision a product that incorporates a temperature or humidity sensor in a plastic case the size of an egg (approx) which had these basic abilities — Bluetooth (for initial programming from smartphone), wireless (for communication with the home or office network) as well as a very rudimentary sensor (a microphone in this case).
-It would only need a relatively tiny amount of memory and processing power other than what’s needed for the Bluetooth and wireless.
+Envision a product that incorporates a temperature or humidity sensor in a plastic case the size of an egg (approx) which had these basic abilities — Bluetooth (for initial programming from smartphone), WiFi (for communication with the home or office network) and a microphone.
+It would only need a relatively small amount of memory and processing power other than what’s needed for the Bluetooth and wireless.
 It would need custom firmware (the internal coding that drives the on-board components), that would enable the unit to operate and to output specific data, under specific conditions via Bluetooth or WiFi.
 In this example, we will assume that we do not need to develop a custom microchip — we will incorporate commercially available microprocessors and other components.

 This is the first question that many new clients come to us with.
 It is certainly a valid question: the person asking is trying to understand what they should expect for development costs prior to a hand-off to manufacturing.